 The areola becomes darker.

 Bumps around the nipple on the areola called Montgomery glands may become more pronounced.

 More veins on your chest become visible as your breasts prepare for milk production.

-If you do not experience changes to your breasts during pregnancy, you may consider a prenatal consultation with an International Board Certified Lactation Consultant (IBCLC) to assess other risk factors associated with low milk supply.
+If you do not experience changes to your breasts during pregnancy, consider a prenatal consultation with an International Board Certified Lactation Consultant (IBCLC) to assess other risk factors associated with low milk supply.

 For some people, it is normal to experience fewer changes to their breasts, and it doesn’t impact their ability to make milk for their baby.

-Colostrum is low in lactose and high in protein, beta-carotene and immune factors.
+Colostrum is low in lactose and high in protein, beta-carotene, and immune factors.
 Oligosaccharides in breast milk are not digested by the baby as food but protect them from pathogens.
 They are carbohydrates that are food for the bacteria in your baby’s gut that help develop their immune system.

-Colostrum may leak during pregnancy, but not always and doesn’t determine or predict your milk supply.
+Colostrum may leak during pregnancy, but not always, and doesn’t determine or predict your milk supply.
 Keeping the baby skin-to-skin as often as possible helps with the establishment of the milk supply and stimulates milk production.
 Skin-to-skin contact regulates your baby’s temperature, heart rate, and breathing, and your baby will cry less.
 (1) Being skin-to-skin frequently in the first week after birth helps you and your baby begin to communicate and bond.
 As they cue and you respond, a dialogue begins.